 Three of the educational sites for our residents are on the main OSU Campus (OSU Main).
 This central location makes it easy for residents to move between hospitals and to meet other professional students from the other university colleges.
 Faculty enjoy collaboration with other professionals from the Colleges of Pharmacy, Engineering, and Public Health.
 Other educational sites are chosen off campus to provide residents with the diversity of patient experiences essential to the internist in training.

 ProjectONE is the Medical Center’s $1 billion expansion project.
-The ProjectONE expansion will include four “neighborhoods,” each in its own tower, serve as the new home of the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, and include a new Critical Care Center with integrated spaces for research, education and patient care.
+The ProjectONE expansion will serve as the new home of the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, and include a new Critical Care Center with integrated spaces for research, education and patient care.
 ProjectONE includes 276 patient beds in the James Cancer Hospital and Solove Research Institute and 144 critical care beds, allowing the Medical Center to serve 310,000 patients annually.
-Construction of the new building began in 2010 and is projected to conclude in 2014.
+Opening date will be in December 2014.

 The University Hospital, known as Doan and Rhodes Hall to the residents, is the home to a majority of the inpatient care activities and services.
 UH serves as a secondary care hospital to the central Ohio community and a tertiary care hospital to patients from as far away as Pennsylvania, West Virginia, Kentucky and Michigan.
 Resident inpatient services include: four general medicine services, one infectious disease service, one digestive disease service that has a hepatology focus, a nephrology service and a solid organ transplant service.
 In addition, residents rotate through many consult elective months at the University Hospital.